waynodiablo/Oystercard/pills/day_one.md

 [A summary](https://github.com/makersacademy/course/blob/master/pills/health_and_safety.md).

+## Getting your laptop (onsite cohorts)

+At 11.30am, go to the mezzanine and ask for Cata.
+To get to the mezzanine, go to floor 3, go into the room with all the desks and monitors, then go up the wooden stairs.

 ## Makersinit

 This is a Ruby gem that will automatically add your Git commits to your student profile.
 This will help us see that you're doing OK.
 Please install it sometime today.
 Thanks!